PDF 87 KB

-There are over two and a half million carers across Australia caring for people with all kinds of needs.
+Australia has over 2.7 million carers who are caring for people with all kinds of needs.
 Of this number, 245,000 people are living as unpaid carers in South Australia.
-Unpaid carers play an important role in supporting loved ones with a disability, frailty, mental illness or chronic condition to live their best possible life.
+Unpaid carers play an important role in supporting a family member or a friend.

-If you provide unpaid care and support to a person with specific needs, regardless of whether the care you provide is for one hour a day or 24/7, you are likely to be a ‘carer’ with help available for you.
-Please refer to the Australian Government supported Carer Gateway for more information.
+If you provide unpaid care and support to a person with specific needs, regardless of whether the care you provide is for one hour a day or 24/7, you are likely to be a carer with help available for you.

-SA Health recognises that there are many employees with caring responsibilities, and we encourage staff who are carers to read the SA Health Flexible Workplaces Policy Directive (PDF 412KB) and guideline for details on managing your work and carer duties.
+SA Health recognises that there are many employees with caring responsibilities, and we encourage staff who are carers to read the SA Health Flexible Workplaces Policy Directive (PDF 412KB) and Flexible Workplaces Policy Guideline for details on managing your work and carer duties.